-- If you are using tinned coconut milk shake it up and mix so all the coconut cream is evenly distributed.
+- If you are using tinned coconut milk, shake it and mix so all the coconut cream is evenly distributed.

 - Pour the vanilla ice cream over the pan that has the nut butter spread out.

-- Place this in the freezer for about 3 hours. remove when its frozen but still soft enough to slide a knife in.
+- Place in the freezer for about 3 hours. remove when frozen but still soft enough to slide a knife through.